 The most common symptom of tennis elbow is aching pain on the outside of the elbow.
 As symptoms worsen, the pain becomes constant.
 The initial treatment for tennis elbow may include physical therapy and a course of NSAIDs to decrease inflammation.
 An injection of corticosteroids to further reduce inflammation and splinting the elbow are additional options.
 Surgery is a last resort.

-PRP injections and BPC-157 injections are newer treatment options that utilize growth factors.
+PRP injections are a newer treatment option that utilizes growth factors.
 Growth factors in PRP speed up healing and decrease recovery time.
 PRP injections are felt to be safe and effective and have reduced the need for surgical intervention (Hastie et al., 2018).
 Overall, PRP injections seem to decrease pain, especially in the long-term, and have fewer side effects than corticosteroids.
 Side effects from corticosteroid injections can include skin thinning and atrophy, discoloration, and secondary tendon tears (Kwapisz et al., 2018).

 Hamstring injuries are common in long-distance runners, sprinters, and jumpers.
 The hamstrings are a group of three muscles that run from the hip to the knee.
 The hamstrings extend the leg at the hip and flex the leg at the knee.